sph-mn/sph-sp/readme.md

 # sph-sp
-digital sound processing with scheme, guile, alsa and au format files
+basic utilities for digital sound processing as a shared library and c code. reference implementation for learning and, with some extra testing, practical usage. prefers higher precision to faster calculation.

 # features
-* input/output ports for sound data
+* generic input/output port for sound data for alsa and au format files
 * 32 bit float samples
+* convolution function
+* windowed sinc filter
+* moving average filter
+* processors work for segments from continous streams
+* avoids and compensates for rounding errors
+* sample format customisable to some extent

 # dependencies
 * run-time
-  * guile >= 2.2
   * alsa
+  * libc
 * quick build
   * gcc and shell for the provided compile script
 * development build